 There has been an implicit understanding (‘promise’) that each generation will leave the next generation better off.
 This may longer hold true.
 In shaping a positive agenda we need to address their lives as young people in the present, as well as being an investment for the future in the face of societal, technological and economic challenges.
-This paper sets out a ‘new’ promise or Youth Covenant.
+This page sets out a ‘new’ promise or Youth Covenant.

 “Youth” is the adolescent developmental phase between childhood and adulthood that brings significant physical and emotional changes.
 It requires particular skills to support young people at an important time for making significant life choices, to safely explore risky impulses, form new relationships and take on new challenges.
 Adolescence starts around the beginning of puberty and finishes in the late teens, but with critical stages of transition from 8 years old and as young adults typically up to 25 years in particular for vulnerable or marginalised young people.